DrTimothyAldenDavis/SuiteSparse/README.md

 'make -j32', in parallel with 32 jobs.

-Now you can install the libraries, if you wish, in a location other than SuiteSparse/lib, SuiteSparse/include, and SuiteSparse/share/doc, using 'make install INSTALL=...'
+Now you can install the libraries, if you wish, in a location other than SuiteSparse/lib, SuiteSparse/include, using:

+    make install INSTALL=(some other path here)

-Do 'make install' if you want to install the libraries and include files in SuiteSparse/lib and SuiteSparse/include, and the documentation in SuiteSparse/doc/suitesparse-VERSION.
+Do 'make install' if you want to install the libraries and include files in SuiteSparse/lib and SuiteSparse/include.

 This will work on Linux/Unix and the Mac.
 It should automatically detect if you have the Intel compilers or not, and whether or not you have CUDA.
-If this fails, see the SuiteSparse_config/SuiteSparse_config.mk file.
-There are many options that you can either list on the 'make' command line, or you can just edit that file.
-For example, to compile with your own BLAS:

-    make BLAS=-lmyblaslibraryhere

 NOTE: Use of the Intel MKL BLAS is strongly recommended.
 The OpenBLAS can result in severe performance degradation, in CHOLMOD in particular.

-To list all configuration options (but not compile anything), do:

-    make config

-Any parameter you see in the output of 'make config' with an equal sign can be modified at the 'make' command line.
+See cmake_modules/SuiteSparsePolicy.cmake to select your BLAS.

-If you do "make install" by itself, then the packages are all installed in SuiteSparse/lib (libraries), SuiteSparse/include (include .h files), and SuiteSparse/doc/suitesparse-VERSION (documentation).
+If you do "make install" by itself, then the packages are all installed in SuiteSparse/lib (libraries), SuiteSparse/include (include .h files).
 To install in /usr/local, the default location for Linux, do:

     make library
     sudo make install INSTALL=/usr/local